wangzongming/esp-ai/readme.md

 - [中文网站](https://espai.fun/)
 - [English](https://espai.fun/en)

+# 🖥 open platform

+A platform based on ESP-AI that provides end services and management services to businesses and individuals.
+[Visit the Open Platform](https://dev.espai.fun/).
+It offers free ASR (Automatic Speech Recognition), TTS (Text-to-Speech), and LLM (Large Language Model) services.
+On this platform, you can clone a custom voice with just a 15-second audio clip.

 # ✨ Features

 - ✔️ Customizable offline wake words with multiple built-in wake-up methods (voice, button, serial port, Tianwen ASRPro)